The Guide to Lightweight UX Documentation

 UX specialists know that UX research documents tend to make great decision-making tools.

-Let’s investigate the lifecycle of the above empathy map.
-To do so, we need to consider who will likely use the document, and for what?
-In this case, the document in question is a compilation of user research results.
+Let’s investigate the lifecycle of the empathy map above.
+To do so, we need to consider who is likely to use the document and for what?
+In Codal’s case, the document is a compilation of user research results.

-User research results drives the entire product strategy during the SDLC.
+User research results drive the entire product strategy during the SDLC.
 Even if developers and PMs don’t own the document, its insights will inevitably influence their work.

 2. Make your UX documentation useful by meeting the requirements of the target audience.

-Think about it: Developers don’t always have equal say in how to lay out a particular page—they might just follow the designs created by the UX & UI designers.
+Developers don’t always have an equal say in page layouts—they usually follow the designs created by the UX & UI designers.
 Thus, the design documentation, however poor it may be, will drive development decisions.

 In other words, “driving decisions” is one concept, and “driving good decisions” is something else altogether.

-Keeping in mind that documentation has not only a purpose, but also a target audience, is likely to help stimulate good decision-making among targeted users.
+Documentation with a purpose and a target audience is likely to help stimulate good decision-making among targeted users.

 The converse is also true.

-Documentation that doesn’t consider the audience’s specific requirements is liable to miscommunicate the intentions of the UX specialist.
+Documentation that doesn’t consider the audience’s specific requirements might miscommunicate the UX specialist’s intentions.

 Avoiding the pitfalls of non-targeted documentation is simple: